MDA Facilities Management Planning Design and Construction

-One of the world’s largest and most prestigious healthcare institutions, the University of Texas M. D. Anderson Cancer Center operates in an enormous physical environment.
-And the navigation challenges faced by patients are often magnified by frightening diagnoses, unfamiliar or exhausting treatments, and varying levels of ability with written and spoken English.
+The University of Texas MD Anderson Cancer Center is one of the world’s largest and most prestigious healthcare institutions.
+For patients trying to navigate its more than 9 million square feet of space, however, the institution’s enormous physical environment can be daunting.
+And the challenges created by this size are often magnified by frightening diagnoses, unfamiliar or exhausting treatments, and varying understanding of written or spoken English.

-To address these challenges, fd2s began with an in-depth Experience Audit that analyzed the needs of patients and visitors, as well as the staff that serves them.
-This analysis included a combination of on-site observation, patient and visitor interviews, mock admission and arrival exercises, and worksessions with institution staff and other stakeholders.
+To create a wayfinding strategy that addresses these challenges, fd2s began with an in-depth analysis of the needs of the institution’s patients, visitors, and staff.
+This analysis included a combination of on-site observation, patient and visitor interviews, mock admission and arrival exercises (with fd2s staff members assuming the role of patients), and work sessions with institution staff and other stakeholders.

-The understanding cultivated during this intense analysis phase led to the development of a strategy that called for the creation of a unified and highly recognizable system that addressed the needs of users at every possible point of contact.
-The strategy recognized that an effective system would need to reach across every aspect of the hospital’s environment and operations, including architecture and interiors, signage and wayfinding, communications, services, and internal processes.
+Using the understanding cultivated during this intense analysis phase, the fd2s team developed a strategy for creating a unified and highly recognizable system that addresses users’ needs at every possible point of contact.
+The strategy recognizes that an effective system needs to reach across every aspect of the hospital’s environment and operations, including architecture and interiors, signage and wayfinding, communications, services, and internal processes.

-The elements concepted, designed, documented, and produced by fd2s in the implementation of this strategy are extensive, and the effort has involved close coordination with staff from throughout M. D. Anderson, ranging from facilities and information technology to marketing and public relations.
+The elements conceived, designed, documented, and produced by fd2s in the implementation of this strategy are extensive, and the effort involved close coordination with staff from throughout MD Anderson, ranging from facilities and information technology to marketing and public relations.